 - Nerve damage

 Our lawyers factor real-world complications like these into the cases that we build and represent.
 We also have a thorough understanding of the dog bite laws in Texas, and build our cases accordingly.
 For example, we know that if a child under the age of 18 years old is attacked by a dog, their parent(s) can claim future and past medical expenses for that child until he/she turns 18 years old.
-In these instances, occassionally compensation can also be placed into a registry of the court or an annuity.
-Our legal profesisonal have a proven history of success and charge no upfront fees to review the details of your claim.
+In these instances, occasionally compensation can also be placed into a registry of the court or an annuity.
+Our legal professionals have a proven history of success and charge no upfront fees to review the details of your claim.
 There are also no up-front fees if we take on your dog bite case.

 Contact our Fort Worth Dog Bite Lawyers Today

 At Stephens, Anderson & Cummings, our personal injury lawyers have helped many families deal with dog bite injury claims.
-While laws like the "one bite law" may make is seem easy to file a claim, lawsuits can often become complicated by unforseen circumstances.
+While laws like the "one bite law" may make is seem easy to file a claim, lawsuits can often become complicated by unforeseen circumstances.
 When you or someone you care about has been bitten and injured by an animal in Fort Worth, you need an experienced lawyer that is on your side and will be an advocate for your rights.

 Our attorneys can provide comprehensive legal advice and answer all your questions.
 That last thing you should worry about is dealing with an insurance company and paperwork.
 When you choose Stephens, Anderson & Cummings, you can rest assured that your dog bite injury claim is being taken care of.